WRNB

-WRNB (100.3 FM) is a commercial radio station licensed to Media, Pennsylvania in the Philadelphia–Delaware Valley radio market.
+WRNB (100.3 FM) is a commercial radio station licensed to Media, Pennsylvania in the Philadelphia metropolitan area radio market.
 It is owned by Radio One and airs an urban adult contemporary radio format.
 In afternoon drive time, WRNB carries the syndicated D. L. Hughley Show.
 WRNB's studios and offices are in the Two Bala Plaza– building on City Line Avenue in Bala Cynwyd.

 WRNB has an effective radiated power (ERP) of 17,000 watts.
 The transmitter is located in the Roxborough neighborhood of Philadelphia at.
 The station is short-spaced with two other co-channel FM stations (see See § Signal note below).
 WRNB broadcasts in the HD Radio hybrid format, with its HD-2 subchannel airing the urban contemporary format that moved from its main signal, and the HD-3 subchannel airing an urban contemporary gospel format.

 History

-1942-1973: Early years
+Prior stations on 100.3 FM

 In 1942, a station broadcasting on 100.3 FM first signed on as KYW-FM, which was licensed to Philadelphia.
 It was the sister station to KYW, owned by the Westinghouse Electric Corporation.
 By the late 1940s, KYW-FM moved to 92.5 MHz.
 The 100.3 frequency remained dark for a decade and a half.

 In 1962, WXUR-FM began broadcasting, licensed to the suburban community of Media.
 Its effective radiated power was 4,200 watts, simulcasting the Christian programming of its AM sister station 690 WXUR (now WPHE in Phoenixville, Pennsylvania).
 WXUR-AM-FM were owned by Carl McIntire, a Bible Presbyterian minister.

-1973-1981: Silent

 In 1973, the Federal Communications Commission (FCC) revoked the licenses for both stations, with the FCC ruling that WXUR-AM-FM violated the Fairness Doctrine, refusing to air competing viewpoints.
 The 100.3 frequency then went silent again for eight years.